 The above rules provided in the ITL for calculating income attributable to foreign place of business have been drastically modified in response to the Action Plan No.7 of the BEPS project led by the OECD and are relatively new rules applicable to January 2019 onward.

-However, the business model that the action plan envisaged is mainly conventional businesses such as manufacturing and wholesale / retail.
+However, the business model that the action plan envisaged is mainly conventional businesses such as manufacturing and wholesale/retail.

 For example, if a lawyer who works alone but has multiple offices in Japan and overseas, it is unclear how the functions of each office should be defined and weighted.

 In the case of lawyers who cannot engage in business without registration in accordance with the law, it can be said that functions performed by each place of the registration are important.
-On the other hand, function of an office merely for registration purpose may be viewed as “preparatory or auxiliary activities” (ITLEO Article 1-2, Para 4) and the contribution to the entire business (attributable income) may be valued almost zero.
+On the other hand, the function of an office merely for registration purposes may be viewed as “preparatory or auxiliary activities” (ITLEO Article 1-2, Para 4) and the contribution to the entire business (attributable income) may be valued almost zero.

 When non-residents provide services to consumers and businesses in Japan using the Internet (service provision through electronic communications, etc.) as a sole proprietor, such services will be subject to Japanese Consumption Tax.